Free Trial

 • The company reported a net margin of 5.11% and earnings per share of ($0.07), falling short of analyst expectations of ($0.03) for the last quarter.

-• Looking to Export and Analyze Borr Drilling Data?
-Unlock 5 Weeks of MarketBeat All Access for Just $5.
-Claim Your Limited-Time Discount.
+• Need better tools to track Borr Drilling?
+Try 5 Weeks of MarketBeat All Access for $5.
+Start Portfolio Tracking Now.

-Several research analysts have commented on BORR shares.
-BTIG Research cut shares of Borr Drilling from a "buy" rating to a "neutral" rating in a research report on Monday, July 14th.
-Fearnley Fonds cut shares of Borr Drilling from a "strong-buy" rating to a "hold" rating in a report on Wednesday, July 30th.
+BORR has been the subject of a number of analyst reports.
+BTIG Research lowered shares of Borr Drilling from a "buy" rating to a "neutral" rating in a research report on Monday, July 14th.
+Fearnley Fonds lowered shares of Borr Drilling from a "strong-buy" rating to a "hold" rating in a research report on Wednesday, July 30th.

-Borr Drilling (NYSE:BORR - Get Free Report) last posted its quarterly earnings data on Wednesday, May 21st.
-The company reported ($0.07) earnings per share (EPS) for the quarter, missing the consensus estimate of ($0.03) by ($0.04).
-Borr Drilling had a net margin of 5.11% and a return on equity of 5.14%.
-The company had revenue of $217.50 million during the quarter, compared to the consensus estimate of $231.17 million.
+Borr Drilling (NYSE:BORR - Get Free Report) last posted its quarterly earnings results on Wednesday, May 21st.
+The company reported ($0.07) EPS for the quarter, missing the consensus estimate of ($0.03) by ($0.04).
+The business had revenue of $217.50 million for the quarter, compared to analysts' expectations of $231.17 million.
+Borr Drilling had a return on equity of 5.14% and a net margin of 5.11%.

 (Get Free Report)